 The numbers 1,2,3,4,5,6,7,8 and 9 traveled by train.
 The train had three cars and each was carrying just three numbers.
 No. 1 rode in the first carriage, and in the last carriage was all odd numbers.
 The conductor calculated sum of the numbers in the first, second and last car, and each time he came out the same sum.
 Determine how numbers can be divided into the car.
 How many has this problem solutions?

 Thank you for submitting an example text correction or rephasing.
 We will review the example in a short time and work on the publish it.

 Showing 1 comment:

-Following knowledge from mathematics are needed to solve this word math problem:
+You need to know the following knowledge to solve this word math problem:

 Next similar math problems:

-- Unknown number 16
+- The largest number

 - Hello adding

 Fill letters instead of digits so the indicated sum (equal letters represent equal digits).
 What number is hidden under the letter J?
 A A H A H O A H O J -------------------------- 4 3 2 1